False Alarm Rates in Detecting Gravitational Wave Lensing from Astrophysical Coincidences: Insights with Model-Independent Technique GLANCE: Results: False alarms for GO-lensing from unlensed BBH population

-With higher BBH merger rate, similar events will be popping from the population more frequently, thus producing more false pairs given an observation time.
-Therefore, the boundary curve between FPP$=$0 and FPP$\neq$0, as shown in figure \ref{fig10}, shifts to the lower time-delays.
+With higher BBH merger rate, similar events will pop up from the population more frequently, thus producing more false pairs given an observation time.
+Therefore, the boundary curve between FPP$=$0 and FPP$\neq$0, as shown in figure \ref{fig10}, shifts to lower time-delays.
 Given a population which has higher probability in producing high-mass GW sources (typically, $20 M_{\odot}< \mathcal{M} < 50 M_{\odot}$), we would observe higher false alarms from high-mass black holes, since such events are more likely to be detected in super-threshold than the low-mass GW sources (typically, $ \mathcal{M} < 20 M_{\odot}$), although low-mass sources still remain more abundant than high-mass ones (see figure \ref{fig:model}).
 Depending on the ratio of the probabilities of the high-mass sources to the low-mass ones, the high-mass GW sources can become the main contributor in producing false lensing alarms.
-This can be understood in from left panel of figure \ref{fig:td_dist} as well.
-However, the high lensing SNR sources ($\rho_{\rm lensing}>3$) from \texttt{GLANCE} are not significantly susceptible from astrophysical false positives.
+This can be understood in the left panel of figure \ref{fig:mc_td_dist} as well.
+However, high-lensing SNR sources ($\rho_{\rm lensing} \geq 3$) from \texttt{GLANCE} are not significantly susceptible to astrophysical false positives.